chrisfalter/DataScience/NLP/NaiveBayes/README.md

 + Non-ASCii characters
 + Punctuation characters
 + HTML Special Entities (e.g., “&amp;gt;”)
-To address these problems, the TweetClassifier.py source file provides multiple functions to rmove all such characters from the tweets.
+To address these problems, the TweetClassifier.py source file provides multiple functions to remove all such characters from the tweets.

 #### Lower Case vs. Upper Case
 In order to prevent different character case preferences of Twitter users from influencing the analysis, all tweets were lower-cased.